 Effective CFOs add value to the strategy-setting process

-The survey shows that CFOs improve their value to the organisation when they are taking a full and active part in the strategy-setting process.
+The survey shows that CFOs improve their value to the organization when they are taking a full and active part in the strategy-setting process.

-As a result, what we see is the best CFOs taking a leading role in the executive life of the organisation, setting strategy, adding board-level insight and in many cases concentrating on investor relations.
+As a result, what we see is the best CFOs taking a leading role in the executive life of the organization, setting strategy, adding board-level insight, and in many cases concentrating on investor relations.

 For the smart CFO information is the key and as CFO Sergio Stelmach points out “Having good financial planning is essential to validate the company’s strategic planning” consequently the formation of a slick finance function that produces data and information quickly and accurately is the key and as Sergio goes on to say “only with accurate information can informed decisions be made”.

 Highly effective CFOs know that they need to have the ammunition in the form of exceptional information allowing them to supercharge their decision-making process.